nickriches/linguistics_handbook/docs/lecture notes/04 - Words versus morphemes.md

 Language-impaired individuals tend to have difficulties using derivational morphemes.
 It is worthwhile teaching these morphemes in clinic as they can be used to build words.

-# Novel morphemes
+## Novel morphemes

-This is not essential knowledge for speech and language therapists, but if you find linguistics intriguing and fun, you might wish to read on...
+This is not essential knowledge for speech and language therapists, and is not an obligatory exam topic, but if you find linguistics intriguing and fun, you might wish to read on...

 Inflectional morphemes are generally viewed as a closed class.
 However, every now and then a new derivational morpheme comes along.
 A classic example is the *-gate* morpheme which is used to designate a government scandal, e.g. *watergate*, *partygate*, *iraqgate*, *camillagate* etc. Here are a couple more examples

 1. *-core* suffix as an *cottage* core.
 Its first usage was in the term ***hardcore*** to describe a <u>material for road suracing</u>. *Core* had a literal meaning to describe the material underneath the tarmac.
 Then it was used to describe very aggressive punk music, characterised by a very dedicated and fanatical fanbase.
 Then the term ***emocore*** came along. *Emo* refers to <u>a genre of rock music which is associated with certain types of emotion, e.g. sadness, sensitivity and introspection</u>, and the *-core* suffix took on the meaning of having a dedicated and fanatical fanbase.
 However, this is arguably ironic, as *emocore* fans were relatively passive compared to their punk counterparts.
 After this, *-core* became used as a general term to denote <u>an artistic movement</u>, first, ***mumblecore*** (<u>films from the early nineties following the lives of intelligent, arty and nihilistic twenty-year olds</u>, and usually starring Greta Gerwig), and now ***cottagecore***, i.e. <u>genre of fashion characterised by wearing old-fashioned floral countrified clothes</u>.
 The *core* example is interesting as it shows how a literal meaning (foundation for a road) turned into a figurative meaning (dedication to an artistic movement), which then morphed over time, and became gradually more ironic.
 2. -*tifa* morpheme.
 This comes from the word ***antifa*** used to describe anti-fascist protesters.
 During recent civil unrest in the US, partly in response to the George Floyd killing, the word **grantifa** was used to describe protesters who were elderly women.
 In this case, the word **-tifa** has begun to function as a morpheme with the meaning "group of protestors"

-# 5 minute exercise
+## 5 minute exercise

 Look at these examples.
 What does the suffix 'mouth' mean?
 How do you pronounce it in each word?